COMPOSE-DE/Blogify/README.md

 **This is a fork to make general improvements, some of which are:**

-- Allow custom Model classes
+- Allow custom model classes
 - Allow custom table names
 - Remove the hardcoded Auth facade from views and other places and use a slim wrapper class to allow arbitrary authentication frameworks (like Sentinel)
 - Allow configuring route prefixes for frontend and backend